 - The necessary contact and insurance information

 The officer might also include information regarding who caused the accident.
-This firsthand account will provide us with invaluable details about your rear-end collision’s cause.
+This firsthand account can be key evidence in your case.

-You might not be able to access traffic camera footage without a lawyer’s help.
+You might not be able to access traffic cameras or other surveillance footage without a lawyer’s help.
 These recordings can give indisputable details about the nature and cause of your accident.

 Your Car’s Black Box Data

-Many modern cars are outfitted with “black boxes,” which record impacts, speed, and other details.
-We can use this information to answer some questions about your case.
+Many modern cars are equipped with “black boxes,” which record impacts, speed, and other details.
+We can use this information to learn more about your accident.

 Click to contact Chalik & Chalik's personal injury lawyers today

-Who Can Be at Fault in a Rear-End Collision?
+Who Can Be at Fault in a Rear-End Crash?

 According to the NHTSA’s findings, another motorist is likely responsible for your accident.
 However, at-fault parties can also include:

-If someone’s brakes failed because of a faulty vehicular component, you could file a product liability claim against this entity.
+If someone’s brakes failed because of a faulty vehicular component, you could file a product liability claim against the manufacturer.

 A Mechanic

-If a mechanic performed shoddy work on your vehicle, causing you to hit someone or be hit, you could file a claim either against them or their employer.
+If a mechanic performed shoddy work on your vehicle, causing you to hit someone or be hit, you could file a claim either against the individual or their company.

 A Government Entity

-Florida’s roadways are overseen by government agencies.
-If poor roadway design or maintenance caused your accident, you could hold them accountable.
+Government organizations are in charge of Florida’s roads.
+If poor road design or maintenance caused your accident, you could hold the responsible entity accountable.

 How Long do You Have to Sue Following a Rear-End Collision?

-You generally have two years to file an injury lawsuit against a negligent party, per Florida Statutes § 95.11(3)(a).
-However, if you are suing a government agency, you could be given less time to act.
+In Florida, you generally have two years to file an injury lawsuit against a negligent party.
+Certain exceptions could lengthen or shorten this deadline.
+For example, if you are suing a government agency, you could have less time to act.

-You want to consider your actions promptly after suffering losses in a rear-end collision.
-The courts will not hear your case if you file it outside of the appropriate time frame.
-This could prevent you from holding another party accountable for your expenses.
+You need to take action before the applicable deadline after suffering losses in a rear-end collision.
+The courts will not hear your case if you wait too long.

 Call Chalik & Chalik Injury Lawyers